-- Mount the cards around the classroom on walls, bookshelves, etc. Space the cards out so that none are too close together. - Students may use the provided recording sheets or alternatively, their math notebooks, to record their answers.
-If using recording sheets: copy, distribute and have students use a hard surface to write on.

-- Set expectations and logical consequences before allowing students to move around the classroom for the gallery walk.
-(See details down below). - Have students move around the classroom, answering the questions from each card on their recording sheets.
+- Mount the cards around the classroom on walls, bookshelves, etc. Try to space the cards out so that no two are too close together. - Copy and distribute recording sheets to each student.
+Each student should also have a clipboard or other hard surface to write on.
+Alternatively, students may record the answers in their math notebooks. - Have students move around the classroom, answering the questions from each card on their recording sheets.

-Setting Expectations and Logical Consequences